 - The school convenes for an annual meeting to inform parents of Title I students about Title I requirements and about the right of parents to be involved in the Title I program.
-This is done at our Coffee with the Principal, where the principal shares a Power Point presentation to families. - The school offers a flexible number of meetings for Title I parents, such as meetings in the morning or evening. - Title 1 presentation is shared at the Coffee with the Principal meeting. - The school involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I programs and the Title I Parental Involvement Policy. - Principal reviews data, and seeks input from parents from School Site Council, Coffee with the Principal, SELPAC, GATE, and Special Education parent Committee. - The school provides parents of Title I students with timely information about Title I programs. - Elderberry Elementary provides information about Title I programs during SELPAC, Coffee with the Principal, School Site Council, and Gate Parent meetings and Special Education meetings. - The school provides opportunities for regular meetings that allow the parents to participate in decisions relating to the education of their children.
-Parents of Title 1 students are available to participate in the decisions making process relating to the education of their children at School Site Council, GATE Parent meetings, Coffee With The Principal, Student Study Team meetings, and parent engagement committee meetings.
+This is done at our parent meetings, where the principal shares a presentation to families. - The school offers a flexible number of meetings for Title I parents, such as meetings in the morning or evening. - Title 1 presentation is shared at various parent meetings. - The school involves parents of Title I students in an organized, ongoing, and timely way, in the planning, review, and improvement of the school's Title I programs and the Title I Parental Involvement Policy. - Principal reviews data, and seeks input from parents from School Site Council, SELPAC, GATE, and Special Education parent Committee. - The school provides parents of Title I students with timely information about Title I programs. - Elderberry Elementary provides information about Title I programs during SELPAC, School Site Council, and Gate Parent meetings and Special Education meetings. - The school provides opportunities for regular meetings that allow the parents to participate in decisions relating to the education of their children.
+Parents of Title 1 students are available to participate in the decisions making process relating to the education of their children at School Site Council, GATE Parent meetings, Student Study Team meetings, and parent engagement committee meetings.